 Optimize for small screens

-Text element of the ad shouldn’t be too long.
+The text element of the ad shouldn’t be too long.
 You can customize 3 main text elements of your ad, the body, the headline, and the link description.
 Copywriting might seem easy, but it is actually a challenging process.
-Copy should be engaging, not too long and in the natural tone of the brand.
+Copy should be engaging, not too long, and in the natural tone of the brand.

 Body: 125 characters (depends on placement and device)